 ⇒ being the residuated implication of a t-norm .
-Based on this result, a complete calculus for deducing infinitely-valued propositional atomic formulas
+Based on this result, a complete calculus for deducing infinitely-valued propositional atomic formulas from a set of infinitely-valued Horn clauses was defined in (Escalada-Imaz and Manyà, 1995; Manyà, 1996).
+They design an efficient proof procedure that could act as a propositional interpreter for infinitely-valued propositional logic

 A refutation proof method by resolution for a first-order language based on Horn clauses with fuzzy predicates (called fuzzy Horn clauses) was defined in (Mukaidono and Yasui, 1994; Yasui et al., 1995; Yasui and Mukaidono, 1996).
-They define the following resolution rule: If there exists a substitution θ such that $B_1\theta = B'1\theta, \ldots, B_n\theta = B'n\theta$, then the resolvent of B'1, \ldots, B'n and $A \leftarrow B_1, \ldots B_n$ is $A\theta$, and its truth value is calculated as where is the composition operation of truth values of premises and \land is a fuzzy logic conjunction operator.
+They define the following resolution rule: If there exists a substitution θ such that $B_1\theta = B_1'\theta, \ldots, B_n\theta = B_n'\theta$, then the resolvent of B_1', \ldots, B_n' and $A \leftarrow B_1, \ldots B_n$ is $A\theta$, and its truth value is calculated as where is the composition operation of truth values of premises and \land is a fuzzy logic conjunction operator.